dsfellows/dsfellows/program-report/program-report.md

 # [Week 1 (9/22): Introduction to Digital Scholarship](https://github.com/dsfellows/dsfellows/blob/master/week_1_agenda.md)

+The Fellows met for the first time to discuss what digital scholarship is and what role it might play in their work across disciplines--from architecture to English to anthropology to computer science.
+What does a term like "digital scholarship" mean when tools such as word processors, digital editions of texts, and search algorithms have become so ubiquitous in academic work?
+How can we, and should we distinguish between digital tools or methods and digital objects of study when defining digital scholarship?

 # [Week 2 (10/13): Beautiful Websites in the Clouds](https://github.com/dsfellows/dsfellows/blob/master/week_2_agenda.md)

+In this session, the Fellows explored how the online world they interact with every day is created.
+How does a web browser find and display a website?
+What is a server?
+A DNS?
+When we store things in "the cloud," how are they preserved, and where are they kept physically?

+[excerpt from Laurie's play]

+From there, we moved on to an exploration of how web pages are created in more practical terms.
+How do HTML, CSS, and Javascript combine to form beautiful web pages?
+What distinguishes static from dynamic websites?

-screenshots of the different sample materials we used - placeholder/error page on Reclaim site -> simple HTML page -> html5up template? with code for each?
+[screenshots of the different sample materials we used - placeholder/error page on Reclaim site -> simple HTML page -> html5up template? with code for each?]

-excerpt from Laurie's play

 # [Week 3 (10/27): Anatomy of Information](https://github.com/dsfellows/dsfellows/blob/master/week_3_agenda.md)